Raffaello/threedangles/README.md

 This is a for fun, educational project.

-The project has been inspired by a OLC's video series (OneLoneCoder):
+The project has been inspired by a OLC's video serie (OneLoneCoder):
 - [YouTube](https://www.youtube.com/watch?v=ih20l3pJoeU)
 - [GitHub](https://github.com/OneLoneCoder)